-Windows Security
+Windows Security 1

-The server 192. password.
-68.0.99 at N100 H.264 IP Camera requires a username and
+The server 192.168.0.99 at N600 H.264 Outdoor IP Camera requires a username and password.

-erver is requesting that your username and password be ure manner (basic authentication without a secure
+Warning: This server is requesting that your username and password be sent in an insecure manner (basic authentication without a secure connection).

-admin ••••• Remember my credentials
+admin Remember my credentials

 OK Cancel